[ad_1]

 It can impact oestrogen levels leading to missed periods.

-Of the UK athletes surveyed, 36% have knowingly ignored missed periods in the belief that this is normal for an active person, according to the Female Athlete Health Report 2023external-link from Project Red-S and Kyniska Advocacy who surveyed 769 people.
+Of the UK athletes surveyed, 36% have knowingly ignored missed periods in the belief that this is normal for an active person, according to the Female Athlete Health Report 2023 from Project Red-S and Kyniska Advocacy who surveyed 769 people.

 Kenny, who believes periods are still a taboo subject among some people, added: “For me our coach was brilliant, if you were on your period you could openly say as long as you felt comfortable but I do know there are a lot of coaches that I think still struggle with it and even to talk about it – they struggle to say the word.”